-As is described in Section 3.4, Cultural and Tribal Cultural Resources, the project area developed largely during the middle part of the 20th century.
-In 1928, the area remained sparsely developed but the agricultural properties appear uncultivated or developed with residential buildings.
-Before World War II, the area was largely agricultural with scattered homes and businesses.
-Between

-1928 and 1963, the area became nearly fully developed with single- and multifamily residences, while the properties in the Project Site along West Century Boulevard and South Prairie Avenue transitioned from residential to commercial use.
-In the post-war years residential and commercial uses developed in support of the growing LAX approximately 2 miles to the west, HHR less than 1.5 miles to the south, and defense industries that developed in the vicinity.
+As is described in Section 3.4, Cultural Resources, the Project area developed largely during the middle part of the 20th Century.
+Before World War II, the area was largely agricultural with scattered homes and businesses, and then in the post-war years residential and commercial uses developed in support of the growing Los Angeles International Airport (LAX) approximately 2 miles to the west, Jack Northrop Field/Hawthorne Municipal Airport (HHR) less than 1.5 miles to the south, and defense industries that developed in the vicinity.